1-12 November in Eindhoven!

 The course will provide both the underlying know-how to enable an understanding of the design space, and the practical skills to implement designs.
 Participants with specific circuit specifications in mind may also benefit by being able to think through their designs with on-site experts.

 The standard registration fee is 3000 EUR.
 The fee covers access to the full 10-day course.
-You can benefit from the early-bird rate if you register before the 6th of September.
-To register, fill in the form below.
+You can benefit from the early-bird rate if you register before the 15th of October.

 |Standard fee||3000 EUR|